+If an authentication provider was specified, the user will be determined by an

+account identified by "username"

-If an authentication provider was specified, the user will be determined by an related to the given provider.
-However, once a user has been found, the new role existing accounts related to that user, regardless of its authentication
+related to the given provider.
+However, once a user has been found, the new role

+⇒will be added to all

+existing accounts related to that user, regardless of its authentication

+⇒provider.

+'''